-HUTCHMED (Nasdaq/AIM:HCM; HKEX:13) is an innovative, commercial-stage, biopharmaceutical company.
+HUTCHMED (Nasdag/AIM:HCM; HKEX:13) is an innovative, commercial-stage, biopharmaceutical company.
 It is committed to the discovery, global development and commercialization of targeted therapies and immunotherapies for the treatment of cancer and immunological diseases.
-It has approximately 5,000 personnel across all its companies, at the center of which is a team of about 1,800 in oncology/immunology.
-Since inception, HUTCHMED has focused on bringing cancer drug candidates from in-house discovery to patients around the world, with its first three medicines marketed in China, the first of which is also approved in the US, Europe and Japan.
+Since inception, HUTCHMED has focused on bringing drug candidates from in-house discovery to patients around the world, with its first three medicines marketed in China, the first of which is also approved in the US, Europe and Japan.
 For more information, please visit: www.hutch-med.com or follow us on LinkedIn.